goodthebest/setup-digibyte-dgb-algo-sha256-mining-pool/README.md

 - [x] **QQ:** 256447418

-Build Digibyte (ticker DGB) Cryptocurrency Altcoins Mining Pool for Algorithm SHA256, Multi Coins & Multi Algo Mining Pool Software
+Build and Install Digibyte (ticker DGB) Cryptocurrency Altcoins Mining Pool for Algorithm SHA256, Multi Coins & Multi Algo Mining Pool Software
 ----------------

-We provide altcoin cryptocurrencies mining pool creation services and take care of everything from scratch to finish that includes but not limited to
+We provide altcoin cryptocurrencies mining pool installation and creation services and take care of everything from scratch to finish that includes but not limited to

 - Installation of Digibyte wallets/daemon and other coins of your choice for mining purpose
 - Setting up, administer and prepare server with yiiimp mining software to enable DigiByte mining